someengineering/fixinventory/plugins/dockerhub/README.md

-# resoto-plugin-dockerhub (WIP)
+# resoto-plugin-dockerhub
-DockerHub Collector Plugin for Resoto
+Docker Hub Collector Plugin for Resoto

+This collector plugin is used to collect data from Docker Hub.
+It is used internally at Some Engineering to create metrics about image downloads.